Five Steps for Successful IBM i Role Swaps

 If it was that easy, everyone would be doing a role swap once a quarter or at least once a year.
 Yes, the complexity of your environment can complicate things, but what’s really holding you back might just be the fear of messing up, of not being able to role swap after assuring everyone you could do it.

-Still, it’s better to fail during a test than an actual disaster.
+Still, it’s better to fail during a test than during an actual disaster.
 In the first case, you simply swallow some pride and set up another time to test the role swap again.

 You might be familiar with the position that a backup is not a backup if you’ve never tested the restore.
 The same holds true for high availability.
 It’s not HA if you’ve never completed a full role swap successfully.
 Until you do a role swap, your system is only set up for disaster recovery (DR).
 You could probably get the server running again after hours of high-pressure IT anxiety, but that falls painfully short of the business continuity scenario you invested in when you purchased an HA solution.

 Testing your role swaps is imperative.
 Hire an expert to help if you can’t seem to get it done with your in-house resources, or follow these steps and start testing your role swaps today.